“Not all those who wander are lost”

 Welcome to the Middle Earth Tour Project.

 I love the Lord of the Rings LCG.
 It truly is a terrific game, but I have also long said that it can be more than a little bit mean sometimes.
-Like The One Ring, it wants to crush you like a bug and almost every Encounter card is nasty- my least favourites being deadly Treachery cards that Surge if another something nasty doesn’t happen to you!
+Like The One Ring, it wants to crush you like a bug, and almost every Encounter card is nasty; my least favourites being deadly Treachery cards that Surge if another something nasty doesn’t happen to you!
 God forbid that the players have a break!

 Without a doubt, my favourite card type is the Location.
-These cards evoke the feeling of adventuring in Middle Earth SO well and the artwork is almost always outstanding.
+These cards evoke the feeling of adventuring in Middle Earth SO well, and the artwork is almost always outstanding.
 Do you know that there are over 200 different Location cards in the game?
-But how many of those have beneficial effects do you think?
+But how many of those have beneficial effects, do you think?

 So my idea for the Middle Earth Tour is to kill two Crebain with one stone.
 Firstly, I want to explore more of Middle Earth with some more Location cards with lovely evocative artwork.

 Secondly, I want to make the Quests just a shade easier.
 I’m exclusively a solo player that likes to build thematic decks for quests as much as possible.
-Having some experience with the game, this can be very frustrating at times because the mechanics of the game are more balanced for two players – and before anyone suggests it, I refuse point-blank to play with two decks or ‘two handed’.
+Having some experience with the game, this can be very frustrating at times because the mechanics of the game are more balanced for two players – and before anyone suggests it, I refuse point-blank to play with two decks or ‘two handed.’
 That’s just too much for my poor brain.
-I’ve tinkered with the game rules in the past but have now abandoned all that as it gets a bit too much to remember and I now just play the Official Easy Mode, or sometimes Normal Mode if I’m feeling a bit brave or the Quest is particularly easy like ‘Passage Through Mirkwood’ or ‘Hills of Emyn Muil’.
+I’ve tinkered with the game rules in the past but have now abandoned all that as it gets a bit too much to remember, and I now just play the Official Easy Mode, or sometimes Normal Mode if I’m feeling a bit brave or the Quest is particularly easy like ‘Passage Through Mirkwood’ or ‘Hills of Emyn Muil.’

 So my aim for the Tour is to provide new Location cards that all have a beneficial effect for a player, have low or no Threat totals that add to the questing in a round, and with no nasty Shadow effects.
 However, I didn’t want the Locations to be open to ‘player card effect abuse’ and to be able to be swapped in and out of the staging area, gaining multiple great effects time and again.
-To prevent this we have made sure that the players actually have to explore the Location as the active location (so no ‘Asfaloth’, ‘Northern Trackers’ or ‘Lorien Guides’ thank you!) to gain the beneficial effect, and several other Tour Locations feature the mighty ‘immune to player card effects’ clause or have Victory Points so they don’t go back into the encounter deck to be recycled and possibly revisited.
+To prevent this, we have made sure that the players actually have to explore the Location as the active location (so no ‘Asfaloth,’ ‘Northern Trackers’ or ‘Lorien Guides’ thank you!) to gain the beneficial effect, and several other Tour Locations feature the mighty ‘immune to player card effects’ clause or have Victory Points, so they don’t go back into the encounter deck to be recycled and possibly revisited.

-But since 1-3 new Location cards in an Encounter deck that is usually 40+ cards isn’t going to make a huge difference in Quest difficulty, it also really shouldn’t unbalance the game.
+But since 1-3 new Location cards in an Encounter deck that usually has 40+ cards isn’t going to make a huge difference in Quest difficulty, it also really shouldn’t unbalance the game.
 We can also add iconic Locations in Middle Earth that only exist in Saga sets and add them to quests in normal cycles for players to visit.

-I also wanted the new Tour Locations (easily identifiable from normal Locations with their distinctive green-ringed Map Icon) to be available to appear in more than one Quest if possible, so each Tour Location has a Region as a keyword, such as ‘Mirkwood’ or ‘Anduin Vales’.
+I also wanted the new Tour Locations (easily identifiable from normal Locations with their distinctive green-ringed Map Icon) to be available to appear in more than one Quest if possible, so each Tour Location has a Region as a keyword, such as ‘Mirkwood’ or ‘Anduin Vales.’
 A Tour Location may only be added to the encounter deck of a Quest if the Region of the Location matches the Region where the Quest takes place.
 Players can choose up to 3 Tour Locations with a matching Region per Quest, although any Tour Location that already matches a Location in the existing encounter deck for a Quest is not playable – Rhosgobel in ‘Journey to Rhosgobel’ for example.

 We have also added two new keywords to the Tour Locations:

 Haven: A Haven is clearly a place of rest and sanctuary, if only briefly.
-Whilst a Haven is the active Location, players skip the both the encounter phase and the combat phase for that round.
+Whilst a Haven is the active Location, players skip both the encounter phase and the combat phase for that round.